maia-iyer/spire-demos/tornjak_crd_federation/README.md

 You should get a `Success!!!` message in response

-### Step 2c: Deploy the client into Cluster B
+### Step 2.3: Deploy the client into Cluster B

-Let's deploy the client into cluster A:
+Let's deploy the client into cluster B:

 ```
 kubectl apply -f resources/workload_client.yaml --context=$CONTEXT_B